Landscape with Saint John on Patmos: Subject and themes

 In Poussin's paintings, large landscapes typically dominate the canvas.
 Patmos is portrayed by Poussin as an open environment, showing a new world created from the old, symbolized by the ruined Greek buildings.
 The setting shows a sunny sky above a classical era environment.
 In the foreground lies Saint John, posed similarly to an Ancient Greek god.
 Saint John was banished to Patmos by the Roman Emperor Domitian for his Christian beliefs.
 Known for his visions recorded in the Book of Revelation, the painting represents the Saint recording his works.
 In the background there are two oak trees, an obelisk, and the ruins of an ancient temple.
 The decaying ancient buildings, which would often be repurposed by the Church, suggest the replacement of the old ways with Christianity.
 From the hills to the sky, the rest of the landscape is an imaginary setting created defying the rules of atmospheric perspective.

 Exhibition

-The painting is part of a pair, the other one being one of Saint Matthew, that was presented to the secretary of Pope Urban VIII Gian Maria Rosicoli.
+The painting is part of a pair, the other depicting Saint Matthew, that was presented to Pope Urban VIII's secretary, Gian Maria Rosicoli.